AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

 # Access Modifiers
 Access modifiers regulate how a member of a class (a field, property, method, event, or even the function itself) can be accessed in relation to external or internal code.
 There are three types of access: public, private, and protected.
-By default, classes are public and class members are private; however, you should still always
+By default, classes are public and class members are private; however, you should still always explicitly write out the accessor to maintain clean, readable code.

 There are more access modifiers ([6 in total](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers)), but these are the three you will use most often.